 The difference with a self-guided motorcycle tour is that everything is still taken care off, but you go on your own bike (or a rental), not as part of a group and without a guide.
 The benefit of a self-guided tour is that you’ll go at your own pace and can go whenever and wherever you want to.
 There’s much more flexibility as you’re completely in control and not tied to an organised group.
 You can spend more time in a place you like, miss sections out, add sections on etc.

-If you’re more interested in joining a tour or renting a bike abroad, take a look at the Recommended Motorcycle Tour and Rental Companies section.
-Simply click a country on the interactive map to see what’s on offer.
+If you’re more interested in joining a tour or renting a bike abroad, take a look at our recommended companies section.
+Simply click a country on the map to see what’s on offer.

 How to go on a self-guided motorcycle tour?